A year of firsts for local athletes running at UNR

 She was kept out of competition with a redshirt her freshman year, but hopped right back into completion in 2019.

-She wrapped up her year with a 24:11 in the 6K at the Mountain West Championships in Logan, Utah.
+She wrapped up her year with a 24:11 at the Mountain West Championships in Logan, Utah.

 “(There was) A lot of time off because with a stress fracture in your hip, there’s nothing you can do,” said Jackson.